nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

    *impossible*.
 Not hard.
 Impossible.
-3. You can keep every guarantee that matters, drop the store entirely, build upstream software with **upstream's own unmodified build process**, and nearly every piece required already exists in production today.
+3. You can keep every guarantee that matters, drop the store entirely, build upstream software with **upstream's own unmodified build process**,[^patching] and nearly every piece required already exists in production today.

-If those claims hold, the conclusion writes itself: there is a system strictly simpler and strictly more capable than Nix sitting in plain sight, waiting for someone to assemble it.
+If those claims hold, the conclusion writes itself: there is a system strictly simpler and more capable than Nix sitting in plain sight, waiting for someone to assemble it.
 Let me take each in turn.

 ## Five Jobs, One Trench Coat